fredhutchio/git_github_intro/1GitDesktop.md

 * add temp.txt to this file; what happens?
 * add notes.txt to the ignore file; what happens?
 	* this is an example of a specific task which may be better accomplished with command line functions
 	* preview concerns with managing large data files or secure info
+* can ignore entire directories, or use wildcards to indicate types of files

 ## Wrapping up